andypotatohy/roast/README.md

 ### 5.1 Outputs of `roast`

-`roast()` records all the simulation history in a text file named as `"subjName_roastLog"`, where you can find for each simulation (identified by its unique `'simulationTag'`) the detailed values of all the options.
+`roast()` records all the simulation history in a text file named as `"subjName_roastLog"`, where you can find for each simulation (identified by its unique `'simulationTag'`) the detailed values of all the options, the MRI that was modeled, and the corresponding `mri2mni` mapping matrix.

 The simulation data are mainly output in the following formats.

 #### Figure outputs

-ROAST outputs 7 or 8 figures for quick visualization of the simulation results.
-These figures include the slice view of the MRI (T1 and/or T2) and the segmentation; 3D rendering of the computed voltage and electric field distribution; and the slice view of the voltage and electric field.
+ROAST outputs several figures for quick visualization of the simulation results.
+These figures include the slice view of the MRI (T1 and/or T2) and the segmentation; 3D rendering of the placed electrodes; 3D rendering of the computed voltage and electric field distribution; and the slice view of the voltage and electric field.
 Note the slice view is always in the model voxel space, and the 3D rendering displays the data in the world space.
-In the slice view you can see both the voxel and MNI coordinates of any point you click in the slices, indicated by a grayish/black circle.
+In the slice view you can see both the voxel and MNI coordinates of any point you click in the slices, indicated by a purple/magenta circle.

 #### Outputs in Matlab format